stebrech/accessible-pdf/README.md

 ## Metadata header

-Any MDX file needs a bit of essetial metadata at the beginning of the document:
+Any MDX file needs a bit of essential metadata at the beginning of the document:

 ```
 ---